Water Withdrawal, Conservation & Drought

 More about Water Withdrawal, Conservation & Drought:

-- Water Withdrawals for Non-Agricultural Facilities - The law requires any water withdrawal system with a capacity of 100,000 gallons per day or more to obtain a permit and send annual reports to the Department.
+- Water Withdrawal Permits and Reporting - The law requires any water withdrawal system with a capacity of 100,000 gallons per day or more to obtain a permit and send annual reports to the Department.

-- Water Withdrawals for Agricultural Facilities - Guidance on agricultural withdrawal, registration, permitting, & reporting.
+- Agricultural Water Withdrawals - Guidance on agricultural withdrawal, registration, permitting, & reporting.
 Who must obtain permits, who must report water withdrawals, how to report and how to compute water withdrawals and losses.

 - Water Well Contractor Program - The NYS Water Well Driller Registration Law, as amended by the NYS Legislature in July 1999, requires any business conducting "water well drilling activities" to register annually with NYSDEC before doing business anywhere within the State of New York.
 Filing of preliminary notices and completion reports are also necessary.
 Licensing exams are required.